Langer Owen: Death

 He died after a prolonged illness, aged 72, on 25 January 1935).
 His remains were cremated.

 Family

-Owen married Mary Louisa Dames Longworth on 5 September 1888; she died around 1916.
+Owen married Mary Louisa Dames Longworth on 5 September 1888.
+She and her friend Katherine Rose Egan were founder members of the NSW Red Cross Division.
+Mary died around 1916.

 Sir William Francis Langer Owen, KBE, QC (1899–1972) was a son.

 Owen married again on 25 August 1925, to Hilda Margaret Chapman, a daughter of Sir Frederick Chapman of Wellington, New Zealand and granddaughter of Henry Samuel Chapman.